labmccormick/WLSplot/README.md

 ![plot](./pictures/example_lifespan1.jpg?raw=true)

-Other examples on the flexibility and functionality of WLS_autoplo() are provided in the Examples/ directory.
+Other examples on the flexibility and functionality of WLS_autoplot() are provided in the Examples/ directory.
 There, the user will find the scripts and files to run RNAi and drug/treatment lifespan experiments.
 There is also an example showing how the script can batch analyze multiple lifespan experiments in one command.